-Even with significant damage, our Bible Restoration service can restore most Bibles, including circa 1800 and early 1900 Family Bibles.
+Our Bible Restoration restores Bibles, including circa 1800 and early 1900 Family Bibles.

-Some of the most stunning Bibles we receive for Bible Restoration are circa the 1800s and early 1900 Family Bibles.
-These have gorgeous, elaborate and decorative original leather covers containing family history pages and ornate spines.
-However, due to the passage of time, these Family bibles need special attention to restore these detached covers and spines.
+Some of the most stunning Bibles we receive are old Bibles and decorative antique Family Bibles.
+These have gorgeous, elaborate and ornate original leather covers and spines.
+The pages are usually torn or damaged.
+Some are missing genealogy pages.
+Due to the passage of time, these Bibles need special attention.

-The Bible restoration process used to save and restore original covers and spines depends on the age of the Bible, the thickness of the original cover and the condition of the original cover.
+The Bible restoration process used depends on the age of the Bible, the thickness of the original exterior front cover and its condition.
 Here are some examples of different methods we use in Bible restoration.

-The "Before" photo shows a Family Bible with a detached cover and spine being held together with Scotch tape.
-Despite this significant damage, our bookbinders employ a "Splice Method" for the cover and the spine.
+The "Before" photo shows a Family Bible with a detached cover with the spine being held together with Scotch tape.
+Despite this type of significant damage, our bookbinders employ what we call a "Splice Method".
 The original spine is carefully removed, trimmed and glued to the newly constructed spine.
-The bookbinders create a notched space in the original cover and the new spine is carefully spliced together with the original cover.
+The bookbinders create a notched space and the exterior cover and the new spine is carefully spliced together.
 We restore most large Family Bibles with this technique.
 The new spine, together with the spliced cover give the Bible renewed functionality.
 This photo shows how our bookbinders salvage a seriously damaged and torn original spine.
 The "After" photo shows the restored Bible with an optional condition and sealant service, transforming the Bible to display a marvelous deep color.

 The "Before" photo shows a Bible with a completely detached cover and partially detached spine.
-Our goal with this project is to save as much of the original cover and spine.
-Our bookbinders inspect the Bible and determine that the cover is too thin for splicing and therefore elects to create a new spine and frame "well".
-We trim and attach the original cover to the "well" frame.
+Our goal with this project is to save as much of the original as possible.
+Our bookbinders inspect the Bible and determine that the exterior is too thin for splicing and therefore elects to create a new spine and frame "well".
+We trim and attach the original exterior to the "well" frame.
 The spine is carefully removed, trimmed and attached to the new spine portion of the "well" frame.
 We foil stamp our customer's name onto the front of the cover.
 See the "After" photograph.

-Sometimes, the full extent of damage to a Bible is unknown due to extensive taping, especially if the taping completely covers the cover edges.
+Sometimes, the full extent of damage to a Bible is unknown due to extensive taping, especially if the taping completely conceals the edges.
 When this happens, our bookbinders may have to adapt to another bookbinding technique.
-For example, if a front cover's edge is too disintegrated or uneven, it could prevent the bookbinder from slicing into the cover and joining it with the spine.
-Also, if the cover is too thick, placing it into a well is not practical.
+Also, if a front cover's edge is too disintegrated or uneven, it could prevent the bookbinder from slicing into it and joining it with the spine.
+Also, sometimes, if the original exterior cover is too thick, placing it into a well is not practical.
 Our bookbinders may use a technique where they create a new thicker spine and integrate the cover into this new spine.

 This 1950s era soft cover small Bible with zipper is a great gift to a granddaughter when its converted to a wonderful hardcover.
 For this type of restoration, our bookbinder selects any goatskin or cowhide plonge material for a cover and spine.
 The bookbinder creates a special frame to receive the carefully removed and trimmed original cover and spine.
 The look is completed by attaching the original cross to a new ribbon marker.
 We gold foil stamp the granddaughter's name under the customer's name.
 Great gift!

-The primary goal of the Bible restoration process is to restore a Bible's functionality.
+The primary goal to restore a Bible is to restore its functionality.
 Our bookbinder will typically perform the following tasks and steps for Bible restoration:

 - Meticulously separates the original cover and spine from the book block

-- Meticulously cleans the binding edge of the book block, removes the old glue and prepares the book block for hand groove stitching.
+- Meticulously cleans the binding edge of the block, removes the old glue and prepares the block for hand groove stitching.